OptimistikSAS/OIBus/documentation/docs/guide/engine/engine-settings.md

 # OIBus Settings
 ## OIBus port
-The default port is 2223 and is used to access the OIBus settings from a web interface at `http://localhost:2223`.
-This port can be changed in case of conflict or for security reasons.
+The default port for accessing OIBus settings through a web interface is 2223, and it is accessible at `http://localhost:2223`.
+You have the option to modify this port in the event of conflicts or for security purposes.

 # Logging parameters
-OIBus logs have five levels (from the most to the less critical):
+OIBus logs encompass six levels, ranging from the most critical to the least:
-- None (deactivate the logs)
+- None (deactivates the logs)
 - Error
 - Warning
 - Info
 - Debug
 - Trace

-Activating _**Info**_ logs will also activate _**Warning**_ and _**Error**_ logs.
-Activating _**Error**_ logs will only display _**Error**_ logs.
-Obviously, having _**Trace**_ logs activated will result in extremely verbose logs.
-Use _**Trace**_ and _**Debug**_ for troubleshooting purposes.
+Activating **Info** logs will automatically enable **Warning** and **Error** logs.
+Enabling **Error** logs will exclusively display Error logs.
+It's worth noting that activating **Trace** logs will generate highly detailed and verbose logs, primarily intended for advanced troubleshooting.
+Therefore, it's advisable to use **Trace** and **Debug** log levels specifically for troubleshooting purposes.

 ## Console
-This section displays the logs in the Console, alongside values if a [North Console connector ](../../guide/north-connectors/console.md) is used.
-To see these logs, run OIBus from a terminal.
+This section displays logs in the Console, alongside values if a [North Console connector ](../../guide/north-connectors/console.md) is used.
+To access these logs, execute OIBus from a terminal.

 ## File
-To store logs in one or several files.
-You can choose the file maximum size and the number of files to roll logs.
+To store logs in one or more files, you can configure the maximum file size and specify the number of files for log rotation.

 ## SQLite
-To store logs in a local SQLite database to be displayed in the _Logs tab_ of OIBus.
-You can specify a **Max number of logs** to avoid to have a too big database.
+To save logs in a local SQLite database for viewing in the **Logs tab** of OIBus, you can set a **maximum number of logs** to prevent the database from becoming overly large.
+Older entries will be automatically purged.

 ## Loki
-To send the logs to a remote _loki_ instance.
-Logs are sent to the specified host, in batches in a tunable time period (default is 60s).
-You can change this period to have smaller or bigger batches of logs.
+To transmit logs to a remote **Loki** instance, the logs are sent to the designated host in batches at a configurable time interval (default is 60 seconds).
+You have the flexibility to adjust this interval to control the batch size.

-Loki can be accessed directly by _username_ and _password_ using Basic Auth.
-If a JWT token should be retrieved first, fill the _Token address_ to use to retrieve the token, using Basic Auth (with the username and password).
+Loki can be accessed directly using Basic Auth, where you provide a **username** and **password**.
+If a JWT token is required, you can specify the **Token address** to obtain it through Basic Auth (using the provided username and password).
-The token will be used by OIBus to send logs to the remote _loki_ instance.
-Keep the token address empty if you don't use JWT token authentication.
+OIBus will utilize this token to send logs to the remote **Loki** instance.
+If you are not using JWT token authentication, leave the token address field empty.

 :::caution Loki logs with multiple OIBus

-Logs sent to loki are identified by the OIBus engine name.
-Be sure to update this name appropriately to find your OIBus logs in your loki instance.
+Logs sent to Loki are identified by the OIBus ID.
+The name is sent alongside the ID.
+Ensure that you update this name correctly to locate your OIBus logs within your Loki instance, specially if you have several OIBus.
 :::